Understanding the spread – the basics

-Spread bets are just what their name implies – bets against a spread.
 The spread is the difference between the bid price and the offer price quoted for any financial security.
-All spread betting companies quote a bid-offer spread for all bets.
+All spread betting companies quote a bid-offer spread for all the markets they offer.

 The bid price is the lower price quoted in the spread – the price at which sell orders are filled.
 The offer price is the higher price quoted in the spread and the price at which buy orders are filled.

-The spread in spread betting is basically the cost of trading, because the spread is where spread betting firms make their money.
+The spread in spread betting is basically the cost of trading because the spread is where spread betting firms make their money.
 There are no commission charges for spread betting.
-The “fee” for trading is instead built into the spreads quoted by a spread betting provider.
+The “fee” for trading is instead built into the spreads quoted.

-Most spread betting firms just add a fixed mark-up to the bid-ask spread of the underlying financial asset.
-The fixed mark-up has been carefully calculated to provide the spread betting company with a net profit on all the spread bets made on a given asset.
+The size of the spread offered on a spread bet is ultimately a commercial decision for the broker.
+Most spread betting firms just add a mark-up to the bid-ask spread of the underlying financial asset.
+The mark-up has been carefully calculated to provide the spread betting company with a net profit on all the spread bets made on a given asset.

 Time is also a factor in calculating the spread.

-Spread betting firms also charge a small fee for using guaranteed stop loss orders.
-These are stop loss orders that guarantee an order fill at your specified stop loss price, regardless of the current market price.
-The fee is only charged if and when your stop loss order is triggered and filled.
-If your stop loss order is never triggered, then no fee applies for simply placing the order.
+Spread betting firms also charge a small fee for using guaranteed stop-loss orders.
+These are stop-loss orders that guarantee an order fill at your specified stop-loss price, regardless of the current market price.

 To make a profit spread betting, it’s critical to understand how trading costs are built into the spread and how this potentially affects your profit margin on each spread bet.
 The basic points to keep in mind are as follows: